aatapa/RLScore/README.rst

 Examples
 ========

-RLScore is designed to be used by supplying a configuration file defining the learning task to the rls_core program.
+RLScore is designed to be used by calling the appropriate learners from a python code.

-The easiest way to use RLScore is by modifying one of the example configuration files presented next, to match your task.
+The easiest way to use RLScore is by modifying one of the example python code files presented next, to match your task.
 The software supports a wide variety of different learning tasks, ranging from supervised learning to clustering and feature selection.
 Examples of typical use-cases for each type of task are provided below.

-The configuration files, and the example data sets used by them can be found in the 'examples' folder of the RLScore distribution.
-For example, to run the configuration 'reg_train.cfg' included in examples/cfgs from the command line, go to the folder containing the RLScore distribution, and execute the command 'python rls_core.py examples/cfgs/reg_train.cfg'
+The example code files, and the example data sets used by them can be found in the 'examples' folder of the RLScore distribution.
+For example, to run the example file 'reg_train.py' included in examples/code from the command line, go to the folder containing the RLScore distribution, and execute the command 'python examples/code/reg_train.py'

 While the examples use Unix-style paths with '/' separator, they work also in Windows with no modifications needed.